pete-hayes/Netskope-UCI-Reset-Mod/README.md

 # Netskope UCI Reset Mod
 A Tampermonkey userscript that adds a **Reset UCI Score** link beside the active user in the dashboard for Netskope Advanced Behavior Analytics.
-Clicking the link triggers the Netskope UCI reset API for the selected user, and a small colored dot shows success or failure.
+Clicking the link triggers the Netskope UCI (User Confidence Index) reset API for the selected user, and a small colored dot shows success or failure.

 ## Features
 - Adds a **Reset UCI Score** link next to each user